alsiola/form-and-function/README.md

 Many modern applications need to be internationalized, and this can be an issue in form libraries.
 I18n has been considered from the start in the design of the API, with the aim of seamless integration with existing solutions.

+In modern JavaScript development bundle size is always a concern - currently form-and-function weights in at just 3.54KB gzipped (14.87KB uncompressed).

 ## Examples

 There are several examples in the `demo` folder of this repository.
 They can be run locally by cloning this repository, installing dependencies and running `yarn start`.
 If anything is unclear then raise an issue, or tweet me @bigalreturns